-One of the key components to an excellent cup of coffee is properly grinding your coffee beans.
+One key component to an excellent cup of coffee is properly grinding your coffee beans.
 Uniform grounds yield a much more flavorful cup of java.
 To achieve the perfect grind, a high-quality coffee grinder is imperative.
 Though electric grinders are ideal for home use, it’s good to have a manual coffee grinder as a backup when you don’t have access to your home grinder or need something portable.

 However, not all manual coffee grinders are created equal, so it’s important to look for a hand grinder that’s well-designed, precise, and consistent for your brew method.

 Here are the best manual coffee grinders.